open-telemetry/opentelemetry-specification/post-ga-workflow.md

 The following changes to the Specification v1.x will be allowed after GA:

-- Editorial changes.
-- API: additive, non-breaking changes.
+- API **additive** changes.
 This is done in order to stay compatible with previous versions.
 Adding entirely new API components, such as logging, is thus allowed.
 - SDK changes.
+- Editorial changes.
-- Semantic conventions for new libraries.
+- Semantic conventions additions.

 The `main` branch will always contain the latest changes, and branches will be used to track published releases.